About Poster Presentations

 Poster presentations can cover virtually any discipline and are presented visually (via the poster) and orally (though conversation with your audience).
 As a poster presenter, you’ll need a firm grasp of your material and to be comfortable with extemporaneous speaking because you’ll be responding to impromptu questions from those who stop by your poster, many of whom may have little understanding of your discipline.
 You should maintain an approachable and pleasant demeanor, neither aggressively accosting nor hiding from those who stroll by.

-How Long Should My Poster Presentation Last?
+How Long Will My Poster Presentation Last?

 How Large Should My Poster Be?

 Your poster should be between 3 to 4 feet high and 4 to 5 feet wide.
 The title of the presentation must be easily read at a distance of four feet.
 Each poster should include the title of the presentation and the author(s) and affiliation(s).
-You may also wish to include your research advisor and his or her institution.
+You should also include your research advisor and his or her institution.
 A point size of 16-18 or larger is recommended for body text, although this will vary with prose, graphs, charts, etc.

 Where Will I Present My Paper?